khulnasoft-lab/design.khulnasoft.com/contents/usability/affordance.md

 ## Visibility

 If a control or action is critical to a task, and can be achieved no other way, then it should be exposed and available by default for all users and modalities (mouse, keyboard, touch, voice).
-There may be a way to toggle that as a preference, but not before a user is aware of the existence of such controls and actions to begin with.
+While there may be an option for toggling visibility of such controls and actions, a user should be aware they exist before toggling them off.

 If a control or action is exposed at a higher level as a "shortcut" while being available elsewhere and in proximity, then it _may_ be possible to hide/show it for `:hover` and `:focus-within` if it's determined that not showing it by default provides a better overall experience for all users.
-For example, in an email inbox list hover or focus on an item reveals controls, like delete, that are also available when viewing the individual email itself.
+For example, hovering or focusing on an item in an email inbox list may reveal controls, like delete, that are also available when viewing the individual email itself.

 ## Cursors